 - Household Hazardous Waste: Bring your household hazardous waste to SPSA's Greenbrier Transfer Station, 901 Hollowell Ln, on the first Wednesday or third Saturday of the month between 9 a.m. and noon.

 - Plastic Bags: Bring plastic bags to your local grocery store where they usually have a bin by the door to collect plastic bags.

 Virginia Green Certified Event

 Great news!
-Chesapeake Recycles Day, along with 20 other City of Chesapeake events in 2019, has received Virginia Green certification!
+Chesapeake Recycles Day has received Virginia Green certification!
 Virginia Green encourages green practices in tourism throughout the Commonwealth.
 To learn more about Virginia Green, visit www.virginiagreen.net.